cnoam/spark-course/prepare_kafka_server.md

 Install the command line tool:
 `sudo apt install -y kafkacat`

+If you get "Unable to locate package kafakacat" then ' sudo apt-get update' first and then rerun the install command.

 *Note*: When using the newer "kcat v1.7" tool, it hanged while ingesting files

 Get the list of files you want to ingest: